ioerror/vula/INSTALL.md

 Same as above only rudimentary testing of the functionality has been done on arch / manjaro.

 The current installation process requires packages from [AUR](https://aur.archlinux.org/).
-Currently one of the vula dependencies `python-sibc-git` is also available from AUR.
+Currently one of the vula dependencies `python-highctidh` is not available from AUR.
 Installing packages from AUR is inherently dangerous, always check the PKGBUILD files.

 The simplest installation is using an [AUR helper](https://wiki.archlinux.org/title/AUR_helpers) like `yay`.

 ```
-yay -S python-sibc-git python-vula-git
+yay -S python-vula-git
 ```

+The `python-highctidh` module will need to be installed outside of AUR until it is packaged.

 In order to run `vula` commands as user you must be in a group called `sudo`.
 On arch systems this is not a default group, you must add it manually.